syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Slide.md

 ## Cloning slide

 You can create a deep copy of a slide by cloning the slide.
-The cloned slide will be an independent copy of its source slide.
-This means the changes made in the cloned slide will not affect the source slide.
+The cloned slide is an independent copy of its source slide.
+This means the changes made in the cloned slide does not affect the source slide.

 {% highlight c# %}
 [C#]

-//Open an existing presentation.
+//Opens an existing presentation.

 IPresentation presentation = Presentation.Open("Presentation.pptx");

-//Retrieve the slide instance.
+//Retrieves the slide instance.

 ISlide slide = presentation.Slides[0];

-//Create a cloned copy of slide.
+//Creates a cloned copy of slide.

 ISlide slideClone = slide.Clone();

-//Add a new text box to the cloned slide.
+//Adds a new text box to the cloned slide.

 IShape textboxShape = slideClone.AddTextBox(0, 0, 250, 250);

-//Add a paragraph with text content to the shape.
+//Adds a paragraph with text content to the shape.

 textboxShape.TextBody.AddParagraph("Hello Presentation");

-//Add the slide to the presentation.
+//Adds the slide to the presentation.

 presentation.Slides.Add(slideClone);

-//Save the presentation to the file system.
+//Saves the presentation to the file system.

 presentation.Save("Output.pptx");

-//Close the presentation
+//Closes the presentation

 presentation.Close();